-Today in Boston, Massachusetts is the running of the Boston Marathon the oldest and longest running (no pun intended) annual marathon event, at least in the Western World.
-It began in 1897, the year following the reintroduction of the marathon competition in the first modern Olympics in 1896.
-This large event typically features over 30,000 participants — and half a million spectators — and is one of more than 800 marathons held each year worldwide.
-It is held annually on Patriots’ Day which used to be fixed on April 19 but is now the third Monday in April.
+Today in Boston, Massachusetts is the running of the Boston Marathon.
+This is the oldest and longest running (no pun intended) annual marathon event, at least in the Western World.
+It began in 1897, the year following the reintroduction of the marathon competition into the first modern Olympics in 1896.
+This large event typically features over 30,000 participants, from all 50 states and over a hundred countries — and half a million spectators — and is one of more than 800 marathons held each year worldwide.
+It differs from other marathons in that it requires a qualifying time from another marathon, run within a limited date range on a particular type of course.
+The Boston Marathon is held annually on Patriots’ Day — which used to be fixed on April 19 signifying the beginning of the Revolutionary War — but is now the third Monday in April.

-The race begins in Hopkinton, Massachusetts where buses drop off the runners in front of the world headquarters of EMC Corporation, at least when I worked there, and the traffic nearby gets congested.
-The course winds east toward Boston, about a “marathon’s distance” away or 26.22 miles where it ends at Copley Square.
+The race begins in Hopkinton, Massachusetts.
+The buses drop off the runners in front of the world headquarters of EMC Corporation, at least they did when I worked there, and the traffic nearby gets congested.
+The course starts on Main Street then winds east toward Boston, about a “marathon’s distance” away or 26.22 miles where it ends at Copley Square, downtown.
 Traditionally, the Boston Red Sox baseball team holds a game at Fenway Park to coincide with the race finishing the last mile in front of Kenmore Square.

 Originally the word Marathon comes from the legendary run of Pheidippides, a Greek soldier who ran from Marathon to Athens in ancient Greece.
-The story goes that he ran all the way between these two cities without stopping until he arrived at the Senate where he proclaimed “We have won” against the Persians and then fell from a heart attack and died.
-The 1st-century historian Plutarch first records in writing this story quoting a lost work.
-In the late 19th century Robert Browning immortalized the runner in his poem “Pheidippides” cementing the story into popular historic legend.
+The story goes that he ran all the way between these two cities without stopping until he arrived at the Senate where he proclaimed “We have won” against the Persians and then fell and died from a heart attack.
+The 1st-century historian Plutarch first recorded in writing this story quoting a lost work.
+In the late 19th century Robert Browning immortalized the runner in his poem “Pheidippides” cementing the story into popular legend.

 Everyone who competes in the games goes into strict training.
 They do it to get a crown that will not last; but we do it to get a crown that will last forever.
 Therefore I do not run like a man running aimlessly.